edcull/OnwardLauncher/README.md

   - The script will check for the presence of the **Onward17** directory alongside the active **Onward** directory
   - If the Onward17 directory is found, it is assumed that the **Onward** directory contains Onward 1.8 and the **Onward17** directory contains the Onward 1.7 files
   - accordingly, it renames the active **Onward** directory as **Onward18** and the **Onward17** directory to **Onward** to switch the active version to 1.7
+  - The script then launches Onward (App ID:496240) using the steam.exe command line (the Executable location being taken from the registry)

 - Option 2 - For launching Onward 1.8:
   - The script will check for the presence of the **Onward18** directory alongside the active **Onward** directory
   - If the **Onward18** directory is found, it is assumed that the **Onward** directory contains Onward 1.7 and the **Onward18** directory contains the Onward 1.8 files
   - accordingly, it renames the active **Onward** directory as **Onward17** and the **Onward18** directory to **Onward** to switch the active version to 1.8

-The script then launches Onward (App ID:496240) using the steam.exe command line (the Executable location being taken from the registry)
+  - The script then launches Onward (App ID:496240) using the steam.exe command line (the Executable location being taken from the registry)

 - Option 0 - For creating Desktop Shortcut
   - The script creates a temporary VBScript to create a Desktop Shortcut